Real Estate Crowdfunding: 2018 target $5,000 passive income

 Sign up with RealtyShares

 RealtyShares has been excellent so far, but we need to stay invested to see if the income can be sustained over the long haul.
 One bad project can really derail our total ROI.
 I’ll have to be careful and pick the projects with good management.

 You can sign up with RealtyShares to browse the various projects and see if real estate crowdfunding is a good match for you.

-Disclosure: We may receive a referral fee if you sign up with a service through a link on this page.
+Disclosure: We may receive a referral fee if you sign up for a service through a link on this page.
 The content contains testimonials from Joe.
-Actual experience of other customers may differ from the testimonials.
+The actual experience of other customers may differ from the testimonials.
 The testimonials do not represent guarantees of future performance or success.
 Moreover, no person nor any other entity assumes responsibility for the accuracy and completeness of the testimonials.